Home Depot Q2 2021 Earnings Call Transcript

 Kate McShane

-Analyst at The Goldman Sachs Group
+Managing Director at Goldman Sachs

 Ted Decker

-President & Chief Operating Officer at Home Depot
+President and COO at The Home Depot

 I would say yes, we continue to see the trading up.
-It's not as clear as I used to report on it, just because of the inventory situation, we're seeing lots of substitution of goods depending on what's in stock on the shelf that particular day.
-But if you look at power tools for example, outdoor power equipment, the appliance category, grill category, riding lawn mower and zero turn category, just as a few examples, Kate, people are trading up to innovation in all those categories.
-So just more powerful longer run time on batteries that's moving over to outdoor power equipment, the design esthetic and the features of modern appliances, people are happily trading up to quite strong price points in appliances, LED lighting it's going through, not just light bulbs, but integrated in ceiling fans and fixtures, that trade up is innovation and newness driven and we are seeing that as strong as ever.
+It's not as clear as I used to report on it, just because of the inventory situation, and we're seeing lots of substitution of goods depending on what's in stock on the shelf that particular day.
+If you look at power tools, for example, outdoor power equipment, the appliance category, grill category, riding lawnmower and zero-turn category, just as a few examples, Kate McShane, people are trading up to innovation in all those categories.
+Just more powerful, longer runtime on batteries, that's moving over to outdoor power equipment.
+The design aesthetic and the features of modern appliances, people are happily trading up to quite strong price points in appliances.
+LED lighting that's going through, not just light bulbs, but integrated into ceiling fans and fixtures.

 Operator